 FEMA- Turkey Farm Redux?

 Senator Ernst F. Hollings (D-S.C.) once described FEMA's staff as "as sorry a bunch of bureaucratic jackasses as I've worked with in my life".
-It was September 1989, in the aftermath of Hurricane Hugo, which struck the Carolinas during George HW Bush's administration.
-FEMA had apparently taken ten days to respond.
+It was September 1989, in the aftermath of Hurricane Hugo.
+Hugo struck the Carolinas during the George HW Bush administration and it took FEMA ten days to respond.
+Three years later, Hugo survivors had a sense of deja-vu as they watched FEMA's response to Hurricane Andrew, which struck Miami-Dade county the morning of August 24, 1992.

-Thousands of people were stranded without food or water and finally, following three days long days with no federal response, Dade county emergency management director Kate Hale lost her patience in a nationally televised news conference: "Where in the hell is the cavalry on this one...They keep saying we're going to get supplies.
+It wasn't in 1992, when mere hours before Andrew hit, Michele Baker, Miami-Dade's chief hurricane coordinator at the time, "took panicked calls from elderly residents", who weren't physically capable of evacuating.
+Baker had to inform them that no one could help them.
+(The Seattle-Times, May 28, 2000) Thousands of people were stranded without food or water and finally, following three long days with still no federal response, Dade county emergency management director Kate Hale lost her patience in a nationally televised news conference: "Where in the hell is the cavalry on this one...They keep saying we're going to get supplies.
 For God's sake, where are they?"
 (St. Petersburg Times, August 28, 1992)

 "WE NEED HELP," a front-page Miami Herald headline implored August 28th.
 Stranded homeless survivors scrawled signs begging the president to do something and some took up arms to protect themselves.
 The Washington Post reported that food and water delivery was stalled: